mossphp/moss-storage/docs/01_model.md

 # Model

-`Model` represents entity structure, how properties are mapped to container, what indexes exist and how modeled entity relate to other.
+`Model` represents entity structure, how properties are mapped to table, what indexes exist and how modeled entity relate to other.

 Each `Model` consists of:

  * namespaced entity class name
- * container/table name
+ * table name
  * any number of field definitions
  * any number of index definitions
  * any number of relation definitions